Owez/openttdrpi/README.md

 # OpenTTD on Raspberry Pi

-A very short guide on how to run a modern OpenTTD binary on a Raspberry Pi that'll will work for newer generations (3/4/etc).
+Resources for running OpenTTD on the Raspberry Pi

 ## Builds